 It also uses a laser-guided sensor that helps it detect potential roadblocks and map out the area it will clean.

-Unlike the Roomba that cleans the middle part first, Neato does the outer part first then goes in a back and forth pattern in the middle part of the room.
+Unlike the Roomba that cleans the middle part first, Neato does the outer portion first then goes in a back and forth pattern in the central part of the room.

 WiFi Connectivity and App

-Since a lot of people have smartphones, robotic manufacturers have caught on and developed their own respective apps to meet the demand.
+Since a lot of people have smartphones, robotic manufacturers have caught on and developed their respective apps to meet the demand.

 The Neato app is pretty simple but very stable.
 With it, you can schedule the robot to clean at specific times but only once per day.

 It also allows you to control the robot like an RC toy and select the power mode – whether to use the eco or turbo mode.
 The Turbo mode is great for carpet.

-If your home has a lot of carpet, I’d suggest you go with the Roomba 980 because it will provide better agitation but it’s less efficient.
+If your home has a lot of carpets, I’d suggest you go with the Roomba 980 because it will provide better agitation, but it’s less efficient.

 I’ve written a detailed article comparing the Neato Botvac Connected and Roomba 980, make sure to check that out.

 It lacks the acoustic sensors and the rubber extractors that make Roomba one of the best.
 But it’s a couple of hundred dollars cheaper.

-Bottom line: The Neato BotVac Connected is great for busy folks who’d rather spend their time doing something else other than vacuuming.
+Bottom line: The Neato BotVac Connected is excellent for busy folks who’d rather spend their time doing something else other than vacuuming.
 This autonomous cleaning machine will do the job for you and help keep dirt from piling up.
 You can even schedule it once a day, seven days a week.

 Bagless vacuums are great because you don’t have to worry about the cost of replacing bags.
 And the products you see here represent a quantum leap in technology.

 You can use it not only to clean floors but also upholstery, vents, etc. It is the jack-of-all-trades type of tool that every home needs.

-If don’t mind spending a little more then the Duo Clean Powered Lift Away is a gravy option.
+If you don’t mind spending a little more then the Duo Clean Powered Lift-Away is a gravy option.

 It has the same functionality as the Rotator Powered Lift-Away but with better agitation thanks to the Duo Clean system.